dragmakex/LunchSphere/README.md

 ### Switch prototype

 - Tell the participant that we now do the same procedure but with a different prototype.
-Then got to the training phase step again in this protocol with the other prototype in hand.
+Then go to the training phase step again in this protocol with the other prototype in hand.
+Start by showing them the other explanation video

 ### Qualitative Feedback after both A and B

 - **Comparative Analysis:** Since participants will interact with two different versions of the app, ask them to compare the two versions and express their preferences.
 This can help you understand which version performs better in terms of user experience.